upperlinecode/front-end-student-materials/06-p5js/05b-loops.md

 }
 ```

+This may seem like a lot, but you will definitely get the hang of it!

 #### 🔔🔑💡 Tip(s) 💡🔑🔔
 **Common Practices**
 > Remember how `count += 1` is a shortcut for `count = count + 1` because incrementing is such a common thing to do.
 Well, incrementing **by 1** is a very, very common way to increment, so there's even a shortcut for that!